zoe3351/module14-git-branches/README.md

 Once you've added everyone to the GitHub repository, **each team member** will need to **`clone`** the repository to their local machine to work on the code individually.
 Collaborators can then `push` any changes they make to the central repository, and `pull` and changes made by others.

 ### Feature Branches
 The core idea behind the [**feature branch workflow**](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) is that all development should take place on a dedicated **feature branch**, rather than on the `master` branch.
 This allows for different people to work on different branches without disturbing the main codebase.
-For example, you might have one branch `visualization` that focuses on adding a complex visualization, or another `experimental-analysis` that tries a bold new approach to wrangling the data.
+For example, you might have one branch `visualization` that focuses on adding a complex visualization, or another `experimental-analysis` that tries a bold new approach to processing the data.
 Each branch is based on a _feature_ (capability or part) of the project, not a particular person: a person could be working on multiple feature branches.

-The idea is that the `master` branch _always_ contains production-level code: valid, completely working code that you could deploy or publish (read: give to your boss or teacher) at a whim.
-Each feature branch branches off of `master`, and are allowed to contain temporary or broken code (since they are still in development).
-There way there is always a "working" (if incomplete) copy of the code (`master`), and development can be kept isolated and considered independent of the whole.
+The idea is that the `master` branch _always_ contains "production-level" code: valid, completely working code that you could deploy or publish (read: give to your boss or teacher) at a whim.
+All feature branches branch off of `master`, and are allowed to contain temporary or broken code (since they are still in development).
+This way there is always a "working" (if incomplete) copy of the code (`master`), and development can be kept isolated and considered independent of the whole.
 This is similar to the example with the `experiment` branch above.

 The workflow thus works like this: